Saturday, December 19, 2015

 Aroma and Flavor – 1.5 out of 3 mugs

-First impression is that this average root beer.
+My first impression is that this is an average root beer.
 It has a unique taste and carbonation, which is not common.
-Almost has a tonic water base taste.
-It is watered down with slight root beer flavor.
+It almost has a tonic water-based taste.
+It is watered down with a slight root beer flavor.

 Head – 2.0 out of 3 mugs

 Decent head.
-Dissipated fast but not to frothy and with a medium size bubble.
+Dissipated fast but not too frothy and with a medium-sized bubble.

 Zip – 1.5 out of 3 mugs

-For carbonation, they use CO2 from dry ice to create carbonation and supposedly help the flavor.
-I can only describe is as lightly flavor tonic water.
+They use CO2 from dry ice to create carbonation and supposedly help the flavor.
+I can only describe it as lightly flavored tonic water.

 Post Consumption Impression – 1.25 out of 3 mugs

 This is not terrible, yet it is plain.
-Did not leave me wanting more.
+It did not leave me wanting more.
 I compare it to mineral water with stevia root beer drops.
-That would be zero calories and be close to what I felt from this beverage.
+That would be zero calories and close to what I felt from this beverage.

 Would I recommend this at 6.25 out of 12 mugs?

-I would not seek it out but would not turn it gown if it were offered as a beverage, yet I would ask for other option prior to accepting.
+I would not seek it out but would not turn it down if offered as a beverage, yet I would ask for other options before accepting.

 OTHER REVIEWS